gever/Blind-Cassowary/README.md

 # Blind Cassowary

-"The game that will never take off, and when it does, it won't know where it's going." -[[Sylvia Zoyt]]
+"The game that will never take off, and when it does, it won't know where it's going." -Sylvia Zoyt, Blind Cassowary Cabal

 ## The Rules